leccher/djangolibrary/README.md

 # djangolibrary
-A django project for managing loaning of my books
+A django project for manage loaning of my books